BEC with two ground-state filling rates for BCS Cooper-pairs: Conclusions

 To begin with, we confirm that for a temperature independent constant gap: a) All the calculated thermodynamic properties are constant ground state energy $\varepsilon_0$ independent, except for the internal energy, which is measured from the reference energy, $N \varepsilon_0$, instead of from the zero ground state energy of an IBG, b) A constant gap notoriously increases the magnitude of the BEC critical temperature, where the isochoric specific heat shows a jump, while for $T$ near zero its temperature dependence is exponential rather than proportional to $T^{3/2}$, as for a 3D ideal Bose gas, as already observed in Ref. \cite{Martinez-Herrera}

 The decay of the undamped BCS gap with infinite slope at $T_B$ causes abrupt changes in the behavior of the thermodynamic properties of the boson gas as they go through the temperature $T_B$.
 In order to explore the effect of Cooper pairs creation before they reach the BEC critical density we propose a smooth transition from a non-zero gap to an equal to zero one at $T_B$, multiplying the undamped BCS gap by an exponential decreasing function of temperature.
-In this way we prevent the appearence of unwanted infinities in the thermodynamic properties of the Bose gas at $T_B$.
+In this way we prevent the appearence of unwanted infinities at $T_B$ in the thermodynamic properties of the Bose gas.

 For the three types of undamped gaps studied which vanish at $T_B \leq T_0$, the BEC critical temperature $T_c$ is equal to $T_0$ and gap shape independent.
-However, the gap has an important effect on the behavior of the condensate fraction (CF) which, for temperatures $T_B < T < T_0$, is equal to that of the IBG, while for $0 < T < T_B< T_0$ the rate of accumulation of particles in the ground state shows a sharp increase at $T_B$, suggesting a {\it two-step condensation}.
+However, the gap has an important effect on the behavior of the condensate fraction (CF) which, for temperatures $T_B < T < T_0$, is equal to that of the IBG, while for $0 < T < T_B< T_0$ the rate of accumulation of particles in the ground state shows a sharp increase at $T_B$, suggesting something like a {\it two-step} condensation due to the spatial anisotropy of the system.
 Also at $T_B$ the internal energy shows a peak which turns into a positive infinite divergence in the specific heat.
-On the other hand, for $T_D \lesssim 0.5 T_0$ the $T_c$ equals $T_0$ where the CF growths smoothly and remarkably above that of the ideal Bose gas.
+For every $T_B < T_0$, the BEC critical temperature is $T_0$ where the specific heat shows a peak in addition to a positive singularity at $T_B$.
+For $T_B=T_0$ the specific heat shows only a positive singularity with a critical exponent equal to $\alpha = 1/2$, which is inherited from the divergence of the temperature derivative of the BCS gap at $T_B$.

 The damped gaps become zero at $T_B$ which is larger than both $T_0$ and $T_D$ where the gap magnitude is $\Delta_0/2$.
 For every $T_D$ the critical temperature $T_c \geq T_0$.
 In addition, the critical temperature as a function of $T_D$ is larger than $T_D$ untill $T_D$ equals $T_c$, after which $T_c$ becomes smaller than $T_D$.
 The values of $T_D$ for which $T_D = T_c$ depend on the damped gap shape, as shown in the inset of Fig. \ref{TcvsTdD1D2D3Gap}.
+On the other hand, for $T_D \lesssim 0.5 T_0$ the $T_c$ equals $T_0$ where the CF growths smoothly and remarkably above that of the ideal Bose gas.

-Finally, by associating the boson energy gap with a temperature dependence, one can explore how the size of the specific heat discontinuity changes with $T_c$. \\
+Finally, by associating the boson energy gap with a temperature dependence, one can explore how the size of the specific heat discontinuity at $T_c$ changes as a function of $T_c/T_0$, allowing us to identify the type of phase transition that the system presents. \\

 We thank Dr. P. Salas for her careful reading of the manuscript and her valuable comments.
 M.A.S. thanks the partial support from grant UNAM-DGAPA-PAPIIT IN114523.